starshyyne/totara-coding-test-fed/css-question/README.md

 - Removed the `!important` from the selected class background colour.
 As `a.link.selected` is more specific than `a.link`
 - Adjusted the `selected` selector to the correct selector
 - To reduce unnecessary specifity, the selectors `a.link` and `a.link.selected` have been simplified to `.link` and `.link.selected`.
 It could also have been reduced to `a` and `.selected` with the same results.
+- Added `lang="en"` to the HTML tag for best practice, and a title to the page